 The Verde Island Passage, between Luzon and Mindoro Islands, is known around the world for its dazzling marine life.
-Divers and snorkelers flock here to see abundant sharks and other fish, dolphins, sea turtles, and an enormous variety of nudibranchs and corals.
-Preserving this area is of the utmost importance; habitat destruction where so many species are concentrated would be an ecological disaster.
+Divers and snorkelers see abundant sharks and other fish, dolphins, sea turtles, and an enormous variety of nudibranchs and corals.
+Preserving this area is of the utmost importance; destroying habitat where so many species are concentrated would cause an ecological disaster.

-Tingloy Municipality, which comprises 15 villages (barangays), has committed to protecting a 50-acre marine area in the passage.
+Tingloy Municipality, which includes 15 villages (barangays), has committed to protecting a 50-acre marine area in the passage.
 The coral in the new MPA is diverse and in good shape.

 The municipality will use a Seacology grant to build a Nature Conservation Center.
 The facility will serve as an environmental knowledge hub: a place to educate children and visitors about protecting the environment; a center for terrestrial and marine conservation programs, including solid waste management; and a base for local grassroots conservation organizations, including the fish wardens who patrol the protected area.
 Our nonprofit partner, Pusod, will work with the local tourism office and organizations to create a sustainable tourism plan.

 Our partners will build the center near the pier where tourists arrive on the municipality’s main island, Maricaban.
-The first structures would be a covered orientation and ticketing area, and restrooms with a rainwater collection tank.
-(The municipality also plans to use non-Seacology funds, provided by the national or local government, to refurbish the pier itself.)
-The municipality will also build a materials recovery facility, to take recyclable and saleable materials out of the waste stream.
+The first structures will be a covered orientation and ticketing area, and restrooms with a rainwater collection tank.
+(The municipality also plans to to refurbish the pier itself, using funds from the national or local government.)
+They will also build a facility to sort and remove recyclable and saleable materials from trash.